 Our guts are familiar to this bacterium, as it’s used to produce cheese and buttermilk.
 In the case of type 1 diabetes, the bacteria are engineered to produce the insulin precursor human proinsulin and a signaling molecule called interleukin 10.
 Together they signal the gut-associated lymphoid tissue, where immune cells are stored, to restore the tolerance of insulin-producing cells with the goal of slowing down or stopping their destruction.

-“It is potentially a safe oral treatment that will be given for a limited period of time and could lead to patients who develop T1D not needing to use insulin, or delay the need for insulin after diagnosis” added Pieter Rottiers, CEO of ActoBio.
+“It is potentially a safe oral treatment that will be given for a limited period of time and could lead to patients who develop type 1 diabetes not needing to use insulin, or delay the need for insulin after diagnosis” added Pieter Rottiers, CEO of ActoBio.

 The company is now running a phase I/II clinical trial in the US and Europe in people with type 1 diabetes as young as 12 years old.
 “Patients will have to have some remaining capacity for production of insulin,” said Rottiers.
 Results are expected in 2020.